WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 To receive media, the client will have a large number of reverse media byways open (as GET requests to the /media resource for the call).
 If a response is received, the client extracts the contents, which will always be one media chunk and zero or more control chunks.

+The media sent by the client MUST match the directive received from the server.

 ### Server Media Handling